It's a big day, after almost 2 years of work by the whole community, Gladys Assistant 4 is available, for free download as usual!

 - Thibaut Courvoisier, “the Z-Wave pro”, who lets everyone benefit from his rich Z-Wave installation, and his thorough knowledge of the protocol.

-- Bertrand d'Aure, “Mr. Caldav”, who develops and maintains the CalDav integration and who bends over backwards to make it work for everyone the world.
+- Bertrand d'Aure, “Mr. Caldav”, who develops and maintains the CalDav integration and who bends over backwards to make it work for everyone in the world.

 But also all the other contributors on Github: https://github.com/GladysAssistant/Gladys#contributors-